 European economic area (EEA) the single market of free product movement.
 With less bureaucratic product movement restrictions come more risk associated with products placing on the single market of several different countries.
 In the name of consumer protection uniform rules and regulations has been adopted over EEA member states in order to assure safety of products available on the market.

 - (Turkey – no member – mutual recognition)

 CE marking “Conformité Européene” or literally “European Conformity the declaration of producers that the products manufactured and placed on the market under their name and responsibility complies with Essentials requirements laid down by product specific European directives.
 These letters signify that products placed in the EEA have been assessed to meet safety, health and environmental protection requirements.
-Once your product meet all applicable legal requirements for CE marking and therefore is able to bear CE marking, European single market is freely open in every single member state of union without any unjustified restrictions and equally is open from manufactures and trade organization around the world without any geographical restrictions.
+Once your product meets all applicable legal requirements for CE marking and therefore is able to bear CE, European single market is freely open in every single member state of union without any unjustified restrictions and equally is open for manufactures and trade organization around the world without any geographical restrictions.

 What does CE marking mean?